A beginner’s guide to understanding Text Summarization with NLP

 Using a pre-trained summarizer and evaluating its output

-What do we mean by pre-trained models:- These models have already been trained on large datasets.
-If a model is trained on huge amounts of data it will naturally predict better, however, the inability to collect large amounts of data and subsequently higher training time are some of the reasons why instead of training a model from scratch we could benefit by using a pre-trained model.
+What do we mean by pre-trained models?
+These models have already undergone training on large datasets.
+When a model trains on huge amounts of data, it naturally predicts better.
+However, the inability to collect large amounts of data and the resulting higher training time are some reasons why we can benefit from using a pre-trained model instead of training one from scratch.

 We would be using the BBC News Summary dataset for this article and bert-extractive-summarizer as the pre-trained model.